torinedwards/487-final/README.md

 15. Make a fourth commit with the message, ‘Looped through the JSON data’

-16. Style the cards so that they look like the "cards-styled.png image".
+16. [optional hover state] Style the cards so that they look like the "cards-styled.png image".
 The country should be on the front of the card, and when you hover, the number of requests should appear.
 Hint: You might have to refactor the way your data is populating the HTML to achieve this.

 14. Make a fifth commit with the message, ‘Styled the cards’